 Step 3 – Click on the name of the correct Corporation/LLC name

 Step 4 – At the bottom of the screen, click on the button labeled “Purchase Certificate of Good Standing.”

 How long does it take to get a Certificate of Good Standing in Illinois?

 After paying the filing fee and checking out, you will be able to download and print immediately.

-How can a company lose their status of Good Standing?
+How can a company lose its status of Good Standing?

-A company’s status is typically lost by not filing their annual report on time, timely paying of taxes or maintaining a registered agent.
+A company’s status is typically lost by not filing its annual report on time, timely paying of taxes, or maintaining a registered agent in Illinois.